Although it’s possible to purchase high-quality weed from a dispensary, there are few things more thrilling than growing cannabis outdoors.

 Look for a plot that gets direct sunlight early in the day and filtered sun later in the afternoon.
 It is also ideal if you can find a place that offers a constant breeze.
 However, bear in mind that this increases water consumption.

 Areas that are subject to high wind will need a wall or hedge to act as a windbreak.
 Then there is the small matter of privacy and security.

 Even if it is legal to grow outdoors in your location, there will always be judgmental individuals and possible thieves.
 Try and plant your marijuana so that it is hidden behind tall fences or shrubs.

-- Balcony: This allows easy access but is also highly visible.
+- Balcony: This allows easy access; however, it is also highly visible.
 Frosted plastic film can conceal your plants and reduce the spread of the scent.
-As the U.S. is in the northern hemisphere, it is best if your balcony faces south, as it will ensure your plants get the most sunlight during the day.
+As the U.S. is in the northern hemisphere, it is best if your balcony faces south.
+This will ensure your plants get the most sunlight during the day.

 - Personal Garden: Again, your plants are highly visible but easily accessible.
 If you have the right security measures in place, this is the best location.

-- A Forest: Streams provide an excellent source of water, or else you can dig a couple of feet into the earth to find groundwater.
+- A Forest: Streams provide an excellent source of water.
+Alternatively, you can dig a couple of feet into the earth to find groundwater.
 It is well hidden, but just about anyone could stumble upon your stash.
-As the soil is also likely to be acidic, it is a good idea to use huge pots filled with premium-quality soil.
+As the soil is also likely to be acidic, it is best to use huge pots filled with premium-quality soil.

-- An Open Field: You will need to camouflage it with other plants that are capable of growing as tall as weed.
-Look for land where nettles grow because it is a sign that the soil is filled with nitrogen, an essential nutrient for healthy marijuana growth.
+- An Open Field: You will need to camouflage it with other plants that are capable of growing as tall as marijuana.
+Look for land where nettles grow.
+This is a sign that the soil is filled with nitrogen, which is an essential nutrient for healthy marijuana growth.

 - Sunlight: More sunlight equals bigger plants and larger yields.